daniel3735928559/category/example/eton.md

       Say, Father Thames, for thou hast seen
             Full many a sprightly race
       Disporting on thy margin green
-            The paths of pleasure trace—
+            The paths of pleasure trace--
       Who foremost now delight to cleave
       With pliant arm, thy glassy wave?
             The captive linnet which enthral?